DPT Admission Stage 1: PTCAS Application

 Pay Graduate Studies application fee of $40 with a check payable to “Angelo State University”.
 International application fee is $50 and should be paid by international postal money orders only.

 After submitting the full application, applicants will need to allow at least a month for processing.
 Once applications are processed, applicants must wait for notification from the Physical Therapy department as to whether they are moving on to Stage II with an interview.
 If not denied after completion of Stage I, applicants may receive an invitation to interview for a spot in the program.
 Please refer to Stage II processing.
-Deadline for Early Admission (fall interview) is October 3rd.
-Regular Admission deadline (spring interview) is January 16.
+Deadline for Admissions is October 2nd.

 For pre-application advising, transcript evaluation, or further information regarding Stage I, contact: